Mariona Caldentey: Youth

+Caldentey was called up the Spain under-16 team for a camp in November 2011.
+She had already played for the under-16 Balearic Islands team.

-Caldentey earned third place at the 2013 UEFA Women's U17 Championship, representing Spain.
+Caldentey earned third place at the 2013 U-17 European Championship, representing Spain.
 In the semifinals of the tournament, she converted her penalty in the shootout against Sweden, but would end up losing the match after the shootout ended 4–5 in Sweden's favor.
 In the third place match, Caldentey captained the team and scored in the 42nd minute in an 0–4 rout of Belgium.

-She found more success during the 2014 UEFA Women's U19 Championship.
-Caldentey started every game in the tournament, along with scoring the first goal in the semifinal match versus Norway.
-She started in the final, where Spain lost against the Netherlands via a Vivianne Miedema chip in the 21st minute.
+She was called up to the under-19 team for the first time in October 2013, and played for them at the 2014 U-19 European Championship.
+Caldentey started every game in the tournament, and scored the first goal in the semifinal match against Norway.
+She started in the final, which Spain lost to the Netherlands.

-Caldentey also participated in the 2016 U20 Women's World Cup, where she scored twice in the group stage against Canada and Japan.
+Caldentey also participated in the 2016 U20 World Cup, where she scored twice in the group stage against Canada and Japan.
 Spain were eliminated in extra time of the quarterfinal against eventual champions North Korea.
 Her goal against Canada was named goal of the tournament.